K-theory and topological cyclic homology of henselian pairs: Introduction

 In fact, an argument using Popescu's approximation theorem shows that this continuity result is essentially equivalent to our main theorem on henselian pairs, see Remark~\ref{henspairequivtocontinuity}.

-In general, our methods do not control the \emph{negative} $K$-theory.
-In addition, they are essentially limited to the affine case: that is, we do not treat henselian pairs of general schemes.
+In general, our methods do not control the \emph{negative} $K$-theory.\footnote{In fact, Gabber rigidity fails for negative $K$-theory, cf.~the discussion in \cite[Ex.~8.5]{Wei91}, based on \cite{Rei87}.} In addition, they are essentially limited to the affine case: that is, we do not treat henselian pairs of general schemes.
 For example, given a complete local ring $(R, \mathfrak{m})$ and a smooth proper scheme $X \to \spec R$, our methods do not let us compare the $K$-theory of $X$ to its special fiber.
-Note that questions of realizing formal $K$-theory classes as algebraic ones are expected to be very difficult, cf. \cite{BEK}.
+Note that questions of realizing formal $K$-theory classes as algebraic ones are expected to be very difficult, cf.~\cite{BEK}.

 Theorem~\ref{ourthm} depends essentially on a finiteness property of topological cyclic homology with mod $p$ coefficients.
 In characteristic zero, negative cyclic homology is not a finitary invariant: that is, it does not commute with filtered colimits.
 The main technical tool we use in this paper is the observation that the situation is better modulo $p$.
 Topological cyclic homology of a ring $R$ is built from the topological Hochschild homology $\THH(R)$ and its natural structure as a cyclotomic spectrum.
 We use the Nikolaus--Scholze \cite{nikolaus-scholze} description of the homotopy theory $\CycSp$ of cyclotomic spectra to observe (Theorem~\ref{TCcommutes}) that topological cyclic homology modulo $p$ commutes with filtered colimits.